glycerine/latch/README.md

 The library code here provides a working latch prototype.
 It is not as efficient or as type safe as a built-in latch would be.
+See the code at the bottom for that prototype, which only approximates the desired semantics.

+The following example shows how the proposed additional built-in `latch` type would work.
+A latch would be a channel with an extra bit set internally that makes reads idempotent and tells the latch to share its backing store.

 ~~~
+   // Proposed usage (ideal; not possible today):
+   //
    // make a new latch:
    //
    // define runtime.CreateLatch(bc) that takes a buffered